chpxu/dotfiles/README.md

 ![Thunderbird](https://github.com/chpxu/dotfiles/blob/main/Screenshots/thunderbird.png)

 Notes:
-- Unfortunately GIMP (and Discord) is running in XWayland Mode :(
+- Unfortunately GIMP is running in XWayland Mode :(
 - The yellow box in Zathura is the select colour.
 ## Themes, Icons and Colour Palette
 These dotfiles use 2 themes.